graphistry/graphistry-cli/docs/threatmodel.md

 * Service runtimes are primarily in managed languagues that enforce memory isolation & additional process isolation
 * Where the app does support providing code, approach taken of either whitelisting (e.g., client query parameters), and app-level or ephemeral interpreters (vs. reusing persistent DBs)
 * HTTP activity is logged

+## Additional Notes
+Contact your SE about additional security configuration at the OS/HW level and ensuring system configuration (log forwarding, configuring/disabling user analytics, ...).
+Likewise, we are always happy to discuss security feature requests.